DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 **Great Catastrophe/Deluge** - Not a single event, but the cyclical pattern of reset events that have shaped human history.
 Different cultures preserve memories of different resets in their flood myths: the 4.2 kiloyear event (biblical deluge), the Younger Dryas impact, and other civilizational collapses.
 Each reset served different purposes in the ongoing human experiment.

-**Göbekli Tepe** - Massive temple complex constructed 11,600 years ago, representing the first major Anunnaki construction project.
-Served as memorial to defeated Titans and template for organized labor under centralized control.
-Deliberately buried around 10,000 years ago as part of systematic erasure of Titan-era evidence.
+**Göbekli Tepe** - Massive temple complex constructed 11,600 years ago, representing the first major Igigi construction project.
+Served as memorial to defeated Anunnaki and template for organized labor under centralized control.
+Deliberately buried around 10,000 years ago as part of systematic erasure of Anunnaki-era evidence.

 ## H